newnetdev/NetworkToCode-Class/slides/M00_Course_Introduction.md

 The primary objectives of this course is to learn and obtain foundational programming and automation skills with a focus on network engineering.

-In this course, you will learn how to get started with Python in the context of network automation.
+In this course, you will learn the following (additionally includes git):

 .left-column[
+- Python
   - Data Types
   - Conditionals, Loops, Functions
   - Writing Scripts
   - Command Line Arguments
-- Working with Files
+  - Working with Files and YAML
   - Python Libraries
-- YAML
-- Jinja2 Templating

-]

-.left-column[
   - Open Source Network Libraries
-- HTTP-Based and RESTful APIs (JSON/XML)
+  - HTTP-Based and RESTful APIs
   - Vendor APIs

 ]
+.right-column[
+- Ansible
+  - Playbooks,  Plays, Tasks, Modules, Inventory
+  - Writing Playbooks
+  - Configuration Templating with Jinja2
+  - Managing Network Configurations
+  - Automated Data Collection & Reporting
+  - Multi-vendor configuration with Ansible Roles
+  - Dynamic Inventory

+]

 ---

 # Target Audience

-This course was built for Network Engineers that are looking to gain an introduction into Python, exploring its relevance with respect to Network Automation & Programmability.
+This course was built for Network Engineers that are looking to gain an introduction into Python and Ansible exploring its relevance with respect to Network Automation & Programmability.

 The course does not assume any background in programming or software development methodologies, but the student should have some experience in the networking field as examples pertain to managing network devices such as switches and routers.